 Before making your staging site live, maintenance mode MUST be turned on in the “live” site AND the “staging” site.

 This will prevent any orders from being accepted during the transition on either site.

 2. Export Migration Data

-IMPORTANT: This setting ONLY pertains to the orders and subscriptions purchased through AccessAlly.
+IMPORTANT: This setting ONLY pertains to the progress information, orders, and subscriptions purchased through AccessAlly.
 It will NOT export any products, offers, or subscription settings.

-Once again, please create a backup of your live site at this point.
-This will only be used in case of error.
+Now please create a backup of your production site at this point.
+This will only be used in case of issues.

 4. Deploy your staging site

-At this point, you may deploy your staging site to live.
+At this point, you may deploy your staging site to production.

 Once the transition is complete and you have tested to make sure everything is working properly, you may choose to continue the steps to begin taking orders again.